overture-stack/iobio-components/packages/iobio-react-components/README.md

 - This solution works in Next 12.1 and may be updated in future iterations.

+## Node Iobio Metadata Utilities

+These features rely on Node web streams, and use of Node v22 is enforced in package.json engines field and .npmrc.

+### ElasticSearch Index Updater Utility

+A command line script for updating an ElasticSearch document with metadata generated using the Iobio tools.
+ElasticSearch Index field mappings are updated as needed.
+This function is built for Overture Score-based file systems.
+This script executes the Statistics Generation script and allows for outputting the metadata result as JSON.

+- Usage: `pnpm run indexer`

+Arguments:
+- `index` ElasticSearch index containing target file
+- `documentId` Elastic document Id to update with statistics

+Env Config:
+- `SCORE_API_URL` Score File server URL for retrieving BAM files
+- `ES_AUTH_KEY` ElasticSearch Authorization header string
+- `ES_HOST_URL` ElasticSearch instance url

-## Statistics Generation
+### Statistics Generation

-- This package provides a command line utility function for obtaining BAM File statistics by querying the Iobio server.
+This package provides a command line script for obtaining BAM File statistics by querying the Iobio server.
 Provide a BAM/CRAM file URL to obtain mean read coverage and other statistics on sampled regions of the file.
 Values will vary depending on the number of reads performed and regions sampled.
+An Index File URL can be provided for more accurate results.
+This function allows for outputting the metadata result as JSON.

-- Usage: `pnpm run stats ${url}`
+- Usage: `pnpm run stats`

-- This feature relies on Node web streams, and use of Node v22 is enforced in package.json engines field and .npmrc.
+Arguments:
+- `alignmentUrl` Source URL for BAM or CRAM file to read and generate statistics
+- `indexUrl` Optional, associated index file url to improve BAM/CRAM file read accuracy

+Env Config:
+- `IOBIO_SERVER_URL` Optional, allows for running a local instance of an Iobio server

 ## React + TypeScript + Vite